Australian TV station Ten in administration after Murdoch-led backers quit

-Sydney-based Ten said the unusual move would help it re-negotiate costly content licensing fees with U.S. production studios like CBS Corp (CBS.N), and added that its directors "regret very much that these circumstances have come to pass".
+Sydney-based Ten said the unusual move would help it re-negotiate costly content licensing fees with U.S. production studios like CBS Corp, and added that its directors "regret very much that these circumstances have come to pass".

 Murdoch and Gordon had "agreed to work together exclusively to facilitate the potential formulation, negotiation and implementation of a restructure proposal", they said in a regulatory filing to the Australian Securities Exchange.